digideskio/support-tools/timeseries/metrics.md

     occasion an isolated bump in this metric can point to a lock acquisition that has caused a stall; the stall will show up in the timeAcuiringMicros metrics, as described below.

+    Note in particular that the lock acquireCount metric is not in itself indicative of locking issues: every operation acquires intent locks (lower case w or r) at global, db, and collection level to signal their intent to do a write or read on that entity, so these metrics generally follow operation rates.
+Locking issues only occur if operations have to wait to acquire these intent locks, so evidence of locking issues is found in the timeAcquiringMicros metric (described below).
+Locking issues will in turn be caused not by operations acquiring intent locks (lowercase w or r), but rather by operations acquiring read or write locks (uppercase W or R), which will block other operations trying to acquire locks or intent locks.
   </dd>
   <dt>
     ss locks: &lt;resource&gt; acquireWaitCount &lt;lock&gt; (/s)<br/>